daviddoswell/pittsburgh-combat-club/SETUP_GUIDE.md

-# Pittsburgh Combat Website - Setup Guide
+# Pittsburgh Combat Club Website - Setup Guide

 ## 🎉 What's Been Built

-A complete, modern, production-ready website for Pittsburgh Combat with:
+A complete, modern, production-ready website for Pittsburgh Combat Club with:

 ### Pages
 - ✅ **Home** - Hero section with features and CTAs